 People with crazy-high grades in college who think that they can just show up and blast the CPA Exam end up on the business end of that blasting.

 Don’t let past successes in college (or even on other sections of the CPA Exam…that 90 on AUD has nothing to do with your upcoming BEC exam, so don’t take your foot off of the gas) go to your head.
-The pass rate for any given section of the CPA Exam is around 50%, and the south side of that 50% includes a lot of smart people.
+The current pass rate for any given section of the CPA Exam averages between 46-60% and the south side of that 46% includes a lot of smart people.

 CPA Review videos are great – they teach you the important concepts and everything, but multiple choice questions take those concepts and put them into the language of the CPA Exam – which is ultimately what matters.